rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/_index.md

 #### Docker Mulitstage Build support

+Multistage builds are useful to anyone who has struggled to optimize Dockerfiles while keeping them easy to read and maintain.
 The rapyuta.io platform supports [multistage build](https://docs.docker.com/develop/develop-images/multistage-build/).
 For security reasons we do not allow aliases of images to be used in another `FROM`.

-Working Dockerfile
+**Working Dockerfile**

 ```